| During our ferry journey

 his way to the bank.
 That evening we enjoyed our usual round of crib and beer before crawling into the van, abandoning

-our tent for fear of hypothermia.
 June 19 was our first (and most certainly not the last) rainy day.
 Luckily we had

 a week’s worth of laundry to catch up on and our crib board on standby.
 After cleaning our clothes and scouting